It’s that time again- time to get your Marketing Calendar ready for a new year!

 Here are three of the most popular online advertising services:

-Google AdWords that lets you display ads on Google where you can set a budget and only pay when a user clicks on your ad.
+Google AdWords that lets you display ads on Google where you can set a budget and only pay when a user clicks on your ads.
 It’s based on keywords, and you pay more for popular keywords.
-Google added a new feature called Customer Match, which allows you to target users based on their email addresses.
+Google Adwords added a new feature called Customer Match, which allows you to target users based on their email addresses.

 This is run by Microsoft and admittedly runs a distant second to Google.
 However, Bing Ads has shown growth and could provide a less-expensive alternative to Google.

 - Ads can be targeted based on demographics.

 - There’s an editing function that allows for changes offline and then allows that update to be synced to the online version.

 With 2.27 billion users and an estimated 1.5 billion visitors per day, Mark Zuckerberg’s invention is social media on steroids.
 With Facebook Ads, you choose who your target audience is and Facebook displays your ads only to those users.
 No need to waste money displaying ads to users who will have no interest in your product or service, so this can be a very successful advertising medium.

 Make sure you have a calendar entry to review your paid search plans once per month so you can make changes promptly when you see ads aren’t generating traffic to your site and increasing sales.